 Jump to:

-- Potatoes- I recommend baby red-skinned potatoes for this salad because you can leave the skin on.
-Yukon gold potatoes should also work but I have not tested this recipe with them.
+- Potatoes.
+I recommend baby red potatoes for this salad because you can leave the skin on.
+You can also use fingerling potatoes or small yellow potatoes.

-- Balsamic vinegar- this salad is tossed in a balsamic vinaigrette but you could use red wine vinegar if that's all you have on hand.
+- Balsamic vinegar.
+This salad is tossed in a balsamic vinaigrette, but you could use red wine vinegar if that's all you have on hand or my white balsamic vinaigrette.

 See the recipe card below for the remaining ingredients and quantities.